 2. Do I need mosquito repellent in Thailand?

-TIP!
-We absolutely swear by Incognito Natural Mozzie Spray – it’s DEET-free, not tested on animals, and, in our ongoing, 18+ month Incognito
+I absolutely swear by Incognito Natural Mozzie Spray – it’s DEET-free, not tested on animals, and, in my ongoing, 18+ month Incognito

-love affair test phase, we’ve found it works perfectly against Thai mosquitoes *and* house flies [see our full review + more tips]
+love affair test phase, I’ve found it works perfectly against Thai mosquitoes *and* house flies.

 As a piece of fresh meat, yes.
 YES.
 Left to cavort as they like, even one mosquito can inflict a dotty red mess on your legs.
 The few seconds it takes to apply some bug spray will ensure your trip is so much more enjoyable.